 Welcome to Homeschool Group Hug.
-My family is predominantly learning from life and I want to support you on your home schooling mission.
-In Australia we were classed as homeschoolers, maybe as unschoolers, in the UK I’m called a home educator.
-We are also worldschoolers.
-I really don’t care what label anyone wants to put on us, the important part is, we’re free of school.
-Sometimes we’re free of work, too, and we’re all learning from life.
+We are on a mission to explain and encourage learning from life, without school.
+I want to encourage and support you on your home schooling or any other alternative education mission.
+Homeschoolers, unschoolers, worldschoolers or home educators, it largely depends on what country you’re in and local word preferences.
+We’ve home educated in the UK, Australia, US and all over the world.
+I really don’t care what label anyone wants to put on us or themselves, the important part is, we’re free of school and we’re all learning from life.

 About the Photo This is Luciano, he’s been handing out free hugs in Chiang Mai Thailand for many years.
 It’s a wonderful thing.
 The free hugs movement is global and I just want to reach out to all you homeschooling families and give you a virtual hug.
 You’re doing great!

 Learning From Life Gave Our Family Freedom.

 We’re not tied to the school calendar or to a brick building, we can learn wherever we happen to be.
 Once we saw that and grabbed hold of it tight, our lives changed for the better.
 We ditched our home and our possessions, my husband ditched his reliable job and I ditched my old identity.
 I wasn’t a no-longer-employed scientist anymore, my job became raising and educating my kids to help them forge their way in the world.
 I realised what my life to that point had been all about, it was preparation for this massively important job.